 Godelijn Boonman is considered the undoubted employment specialist for the expat community.
 A bilingual expat with a large international clientele and a wealth of experience in international employment law matters, Godelijn is a frequent key note speaker at international seminars.
-Godelijn has a keen interest in the international community and has been a member of the advisory board of ACCESS and the Women’s Business Initiative International since its beginning.
+Godelijn has a keen interest in the international community and is a member of the advisory board of ACCESS.

 Godelijn has recently released a free white paper: When to call a lawyer about work – for expats living in the Netherlands